kouts/ractive-modal/README.md

-# ractive-popup
+# ractive-modal
-A modal popup Ractive component
+A modal popup component for Ractive

 Features
+- Lightweight, minified version is &lt; <strong>6kb</strong>
-- Opens and closes using an Ractive mustache variable or a keypath
+- Opens and closes with a data variable
-- Callbacks beforeOpen, afterOpen, beforeClose, afterClose
+- Exposes Component events - beforeOpen, afterOpen, beforeClose, afterClose
-- Scrollable when it exceeds screen height
+- Scrollable when it's contents exceed screen height
-- Closeable by clicking on the upper right "x", the overlay and the esc key
+- Closeable by clicking on the upper right "x", the overlay or the esc key
-- Stackable
+- Stackable - Multiple modal popups on top of each other
-- Enable or disable closing by clicking on the upper right "x", the overlay and the esc key
+- Ability to set initial focus on an element when the popup opens, just set the <strong>autofocus</strong> attribute on an element inside the modal
+- Focus management trapps keyboard focus - navigation inside the dialog
+- Ability to have unclosable modal popups
+- Includes default styling, but is customisable with user css
+- Render on demand or stay always in DOM with "live" mode
+- Ability to append to an element

-Check here for a demo
+Click here for documentation and examples http://jsfiddle.net/euvd0qLu/18/
-http://jsfiddle.net/euvd0qLu/18/